djalbat/xgl-server/README.md

   ...
 }
 ```
-Note that the `imageMapPNG(...)` function pipes the image it creates directly to a `response` object rather than returning it via a callback.
+Note that the `imageMapPNG(...)` function pipes the image directly to a `response` object rather than returning it via a callback.

 ## Compiling from source